kaplan/coffee-slideshow-basic-thumbs/Readme.md

 Super basic like the [previous version](https://github.com/kaplan/coffee-slideshow-basic), using the pretty much the same files and setup.
 CoffeeScript and understanding what's going on underneath a framework or an (as best I can) is the primary focus here.

+Here's a link for the working example of the [Slideshow with Thumbs](http://workalicious.com/dev/slideshows/coffee-slideshow-basic-thumbs/)

 More Details
 ------------
 This version of the slideshow is built on the original non-thumb one Somewhat fewer comments as a guide for myself in this version, thought being I can always go back to the original-original for reference, which I seem to do with lots of stuff.
 Just like the original I'm trying to do as much plain JavaScript through learning CoffeeScript as I can, later libraries.